Quantum Visualization in Houdini

 Neutrinos: Neutrinos are one of the most abundant particles in the universe.
 They have a very small mass, and have no charge.
 But they are very hard to detect through nuclear and physical studies.
 This is because nuclear forces treat electrons and neutrinos identically.
 So you can sometimes confuse the two while observing them.

 Bosons: Bosons are a special type of particle as there is no limit to the number that can occupy the same quantum state.
 They also help form the element helium-4.
-Their force is build into them as a spinning motion.
+Their force is built into them as a spinning motion.
 Bosons carry forces, and are considered one of the few particles to form the current founding states of matter.
 The other two being fermions, quarks, and electrons.

 Leptons: Leptons are composed of particles that exist on their own.
 The word lepton comes from the Greek word leptos.
 Which translates to small.
 There are six different types of leptons.
 These contain electrons, the muons, and tau particles.
 The rest of the categories contain neutrinos of these particles.